Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Jon Gray (2-1) will make his eighth start of the season.
+- The Rangers will send Andrew Heaney (2-3) to the mound for his eighth start this season.

 |Opponent